-Around the time I made the commitment to play creative music full-time, I read an interview with Derek Bailey who said – and I paraphrase – that, for a creative musician, so-called ‘extra-musical’ activities like curating and organizing concerts, series, and workshops; journalistic writing; record production; etc. are as much a part of the job as practicing and performing are.
-Bailey made it clear that, in a field where no commercial imperative impels non-musicians to do such work, the onus is on the players to sustain infrastructures in which creative music can survive and, maybe, thrive.
+Around the time I opted to play creative music full-time, I read an interview with Derek Bailey where he said that, for a creative musician, so-called ‘extra-musical’ activities like curating and organizing concerts, series, and workshops; journalistic writing; record production; etc. are as much a part of the job as practicing and performing are.
+Bailey made it clear that, in a field where no commercial logic motivates non-musicians to do such work, the onus is on the players to sustain infrastructures for creative music.
 I have always taken this responsibility to heart.

-In the 1990s, while living in Guelph, Ontario, I hosted a weekly radio program, ‘Brilliant Corners,’ on CFRU; produced underground concerts by creative musicians from Toronto and elsewhere; wrote some CD reviews; and was a Board member and served in various directorial roles for the then-fledgling Guelph Jazz Festival.
+In the 1990s, while living in Guelph, Ontario, I hosted a weekly radio program, ‘Brilliant Corners,’ on CFRU; produced underground concerts by creative musicians from Toronto and elsewhere; wrote some record reviews; and served in various directorial roles for the then-fledgling Guelph Jazz Festival.

-In the early 2000s, I worked as a road manager for elaborate tours throughout North America with the fifteen-member Saigon Water Puppet Theatre, a company from Vietnam performing gorgeous traditional puppetry and live music, and B’Net Marrakech, an astounding all-female music group from Morocco performing Berber, G’nawa, and Rai repertoires at big theatres, folk festivals, and various other venues.
+In the early 2000s, I worked as a road manager for elaborate tours throughout North America with the fifteen-member Saigon Water Puppet Theatre, a company from Vietnam performing gorgeous traditional puppetry and live music, and B’Net Marrakech, an astonishing all-female music group from Morocco performing Berber, G’nawa, and Rai repertoires at big theatres, folk festivals, and various other venues.

-Moving to Toronto in 2003, I began playing in the scene of primarily young creative musicians.
-Toward the end of 2004, I was approached by Ken Aldcroft, Rob Clutton, Nick Fraser, and Joe Sorbara to be the fifth founding Board member of the Association of Improvising Musicians Toronto (AIMToronto).
-I kept this position until the end of 2008.
-During my tenure, I helped to organize Interface Series with dozens of outstanding guest musicians from elsewhere, including William Parker, Lori Freedman, Joe McPhee, and Eddie Prévost, collaborating with more than one-hundred Toronto creative musicians.
+Moving to Toronto in 2003, I began playing in the field comprising primarily young creative musicians.
+Toward the end of 2004, I was approached by Ken Aldcroft, Rob Clutton, Nick Fraser, and Joe Sorbara to be the fifth founding Board member of the Association of Improvising Musicians Toronto (AIMToronto), where I served until 2008.
+During my tenure, I helped to organize Interface Series with dozens of outstanding guest musicians from elsewhere, including William Parker, Lori Freedman, Joe McPhee, and Eddie Prévost who worked with more than one-hundred Toronto creative musicians.